January 28, 2020 – Aaron Cavagnolo

 Day Trip versus Multi-day Trip Courses

 The biggest variation in pro guide schools is if they focus on one-day or multi-day trips.
-Guide schools focused on one day trips typically use paddle boats or oar/paddle combination boats (also called stern mounts).
+Rafting guide schools focused on one day trips typically use paddle boats or oar/paddle combination boats (also called stern mounts).
 These courses tend to emphasize learning one stretch of river with the idea that at the end of the school students will be working that same section.
-These courses spend more time in whitewater so guides come out of one-day schools with stronger paddle boat skills, team boating skills, better safety talks, and more refined paddle talks.
+Due to the emphasis on whitewater, these students come away with stronger paddle boat skills, team boating skills, better safety talks, and more refined paddle talks.

-Multi-day trip courses cover more information and the students end the courses with a larger breadth of knowledge but less refined skills.
+Multi-day trip courses cover more information.
+Students end the courses with a larger breadth of knowledge but less refined skills.
 In addition to what is covered in courses for one-day trips, these courses teach gear boat rigging and rowing, setting up river camps, cooking meals, and loading and de-rigging for these more complicated trips.

 Judgement versus Policy Based Companies